 - Second, attend the Baptismal Preparation Course (for both parents and godparents).

-- Usually held on third Saturdays, in the morning.
-Please call the parish office for the next scheduled session.
+- Please call the parish office for the next scheduled session.

 - Third, the baptism of your child!